 Using Your Personal Therapy Manager

 - If your doctor prescribes it, you may receive a personal therapy manager – myPTM® – that works with your SynchroMed II drug pump to help control unpredictable pain.

 - With your personal therapy manager you can self-administer bolus doses of morphine from your pump when needed and within limits set by your doctor.

 - Be aware of when your drug pump can and cannot deliver a bolus dose.
 Immediately after a pump programming session or refill, there will be a lockout interval that determines when you may receive another bolus dose.
 Ask your doctor when you will be able to activate your first bolus dose.

-- If your doctor enables the patient diary feature on your personal therapy manager, you can use the diary to record the level of your pain symptoms before and after a bolus dose activation.
-With the diary you can play an active role in your pain management and help your doctor customize your therapy.
+- If your doctor enables the patient diary feature on your personal therapy manager, you can use the diary to record the level of your pain symptoms before and after bolus dose activation.
+With the diary you can play an active role in your pain management and help your doctor customise your therapy.

 Following Your Treatment Plan